EOS-Nation/auditor.bos/README.md

 - tokenholder ( account = "auditpay.bos") - The contract that holds the fund for BOS.
 This is used as the source for auditor pay.
 - initial_vote_quorum_percent (uint32) - Amount of token value in votes required to trigger the initial set of auditors
 - vote_quorum_percent (uint32) - Amount of token value in votes required to trigger the allow a new set of auditors to be set after the initial threshold has been achieved.
-- auth_threshold_high (uint8) - Number of auditors required to approve highest level actions.
-- auth_threshold_mid (uint8) - Number of auditors required to approve highest level actions.
-- auth_threshold_low (uint8) - Number of auditors required to approve highest level actions.
+- auth_threshold_auditors (uint8) - Number of auditors required to approve the lowest level actions.
 - lockup_release_time_delay (date) - The time before locked up stake can be released back to the candidate using the unstake action

 ## Actions